Octatum/katartico/content/projects/mexfoods.md

 banner: /assets/covermexfood.jpg
 highlightedImage: /assets/bannermexfoods.jpg
 bodyEnglish: >-
-  # Mexfoods
+  # MexFoods

-  ## Branding, graphic design, lifestyle photography, and web design
+  ## Branding, social media, lifestyle photography, and web design

   Avocado is the “green gold” of Mexico.
 Thanks to its conservative-free